Rich Gedman

-Richard Leo Gedman (born September 26, 1959) is an American professional baseball coach and former catcher.
-He played in Major League Baseball (MLB) for the Boston Red Sox (1980–1990), Houston Astros (1990–1991), and St. Louis Cardinals (1991–1992).
-He currently serves as hitting coach with the Triple-A Worcester Red Sox of the International League.
+Richard Leo Gedman (born September 26, 1959) is an American professional baseball hitting adviser with the Boston Red Sox, and a former coach and player.
+He played in Major League Baseball (MLB) as a catcher for the Red Sox (1980–1990), Houston Astros (1990–1991), and St. Louis Cardinals (1991–1992).
 Listed at 6 ft 0 in and 210 lb, he batted left-handed and threw right-handed.

 Baseball career

 Amateur and minor leagues

 A native of Worcester, Massachusetts, Gedman played first base and pitched at Saint Peter-Marian High School and for the Grafton Hill (Worcester) American Legion Baseball program.
 He went undrafted in the 1977 Major League Baseball Draft, and was signed as a free agent by the Red Sox.
 He was sent to the Instructional League to learn to play catcher, and progressed steadily up through the Red Sox minor leagues system.
 Highlights of his minor league career included catching the first nine innings of the longest game in the history of professional baseball, a 33 inning affair between Gedman's Pawtucket Red Sox and the Rochester Red Wings.